github-is-garbage/port-ui/README.md

 You can view documentation for everything in the [docs](./docs/README.md) folder.

+> [!IMPORTANT]
-## Known Issues / Jank
+> ### Known Issues / Jank
-- Due to this being made with View Ports, Elements rendered with a screen X or Y position off the screen bounds will be clipped due to DirectX clipping.
+> - Due to this being made with View Ports, Elements rendered with a screen X or Y position off the screen bounds
+> will be clipped due to DirectX clipping.
 This is NOT able to be fixed with `DisableClipping`.
+>

-- Due to how the current Rendering and Input systems work, there is no `:IsHovered` function for elements.
+> - Due to how the current Rendering and Input systems work, there is no `:IsHovered` function for elements.
-Since there are no Render Targets in menu state, fixing this would require looping all elements multiple times per frame, which is very detrimental to performance.
+> Since there are no Render Targets in menu state, fixing this would require looping all elements multiple times per frame,
+> which is very detrimental to performance.
+>

-- Text rendering is weird inside Elements because of the View Ports due to how the View Ports mess with aspect ratio.
+> - Text rendering is weird inside Elements because of the View Ports due to how the View Ports mess with aspect ratio.
-This is allegedly due to a lack of `cam.Start` availability in menu state.
+> This is allegedly due to a lack of `cam.Start` availability in menu state.
-This has been partially remedied by the implementation of the `portui.Elements.Renderer.SwapPortRect()` and `portui.Elements.Renderer.UnSwapPortRect()` functions.
+> This has been partially remedied by the implementation of the `portui.Elements.Renderer.SwapPortRect()` and `portui.Elements.> Renderer.UnSwapPortRect()` functions.
+>

-- The ColorPicker's sub Elements don't have their handles in the correct location on instantiation
+>- The ColorPicker's sub Elements don't have their handles in the correct location on instantiation

-> [!WARNING]
-test